khshayar/DNS_changer/README.md

 Menu Options:

-1. Display DNS list and test speed: Shows all available DNS servers with response times (requires dig).
-If dig is not installed, the script offers to install bind-utils.
+1. Display DNS list and test speed: Lists all DNS providers with their response times (requires dig).
+If dig is missing, the script prompts to install bind-utils.
 2. Change DNS: Select a DNS provider by entering its number (1-13).
-The script updates the network configuration and creates a backup.
+The script updates the network settings and creates a backup.
-3. Restore original DNS: Reverts all changes to the original network settings (e.g., DHCP-provided DNS like 10.0.2.3).
-Works even after exiting and rerunning the script.
+3. Restore original DNS: Reverts to the network settings before the first DNS change (e.g., DHCP-provided DNS).
+Works across script restarts.
-4. Exit: Closes the script without changes.
+4. Exit: Closes the script without making changes.

-Example:
+Example: Change DNS:
 DNS Changer Script
 Current system DNS servers:
 nameserver 10.0.2.3